 Stephen Fry talks with his psychiatrist Bill on a bench in St James’s Park about his mental health breaking down and how talking openly helped him heal, and continues to help him manage his mental health.
 The film was directed by Simon Amstell, who has talked and written about his own mental health problems.

 The films comes at a time when research from Time to Change, which Mind runs in partnership with Rethink Mental Illness, shows that mental health just isn’t on the radar for many men.
-Launching their five year ‘In your corner’ campaign, Time to Change is now urging men to be in their mate’s corner when it comes to mental health and recognise how their attitudes and behaviour can make all the difference.
+Launching their five year ‘In your corner’ campaign (the link to this external content from Time to Change has expired), Time to Change is now urging men to be in their mate’s corner when it comes to mental health and recognise how their attitudes and behaviour can make all the difference.
 To reach men, Time to Change have launched a short, high-impact film featuring three heroic ‘corner men’; regular guys who are in a mate’s corner when he really needs them.

 Alongside the films, Heads Together has also released a new YouGov poll showing the following differences between men and women when it comes to opening up about mental health:

 - 42% of men have had a conversation about mental health in the previous three months compared to 58% of women

 - 29% of men think it is likely they will expect to talk about their mental health in the next six months compared to 37% of women

 - 83% of both men and women find conversations about mental health helpful

 - 43% of women compared with 27% of men stated strong emotions on the day of a recent conversation about mental health impacted their decision to start that conversation